Frequently Asked Questions | Pharmacy

 Is financial aid available?

+Applying through FAFSA is recommended.
 Need-based aid in the form of grants, loans, work-study, and other funding is available to those who demonstrate financial need.
+For those who plan to apply for aid, 100% of our students receive financial aid to pay for their tuition and cost of living (this is generally in the form of loans).

-Masters of Pharmaceutical Sciences (MS Pharm Sci/PharmD) Dual Degree
+Masters of Pharmaceutical Sciences (MS Pharm Sci/PharmD) Joint Degree

-The PharmD/MS Dual Degree program is a new degree program that offers a joint degree with the existing 3-year PharmD curriculum.
-A one-year research-focused curriculum will be added following the three-year PharmD program for a total of four years of education.
-Thus, students will be enrolled in two separate degree programs with some overlap of courses.
-Students would have the opportunity to specialize in the following areas: Drug Discovery, Pharmacology, Pharmaceutics, Pharmacokinetics, Drug Metabolism, Medicinal Chemistry, Toxicology, and Cancer Biology.
+The PharmD/MS Joint Degree program offers an exciting opportunity to train to become a researcher-clinician.
+A one-year research-focused curriculum is added following the three-year PharmD program for a total of four years of education.
+Thus, students are enrolled in two separate degree programs with some overlap of courses.
+Students have the opportunity to specialize in the following areas: Drug Discovery, Pharmacology, Pharmaceutics, Pharmacokinetics, Drug Metabolism, Medicinal Chemistry, Toxicology, and Cancer Biology.

 How many of your students apply for residencies?